Expungement Attorney in Louisiana

 Expungement deletes your criminal history from the public record.
 Once a court has granted expungement, the record of your arrest, conviction, and court proceedings will no longer be publicly viewable.
 All that remains will be a confidential record available only to certain government and state licensing agencies.
 Employers, landlords, banks, and curious neighbors will not find any record of the criminal arrest or conviction.

-• Felony Expungement: If you have a felony arrest or conviction that meets legal eligibility under the Louisiana expungement law, our firm can assess whether your record may be expunged.
+- Felony Expungement: If you have a felony arrest or conviction that meets legal eligibility under the Louisiana expungement law, our firm can assess whether your record may be expunged.

-• Misdemeanor Expungement: For misdemeanor convictions, including those involving nonviolent offenses, we work to qualify your case for relief under applicable statutes.
+- Misdemeanor Expungement: For misdemeanor convictions, including those involving nonviolent offenses, we work to qualify your case for relief under applicable statutes.

-• DWI / DUI Expungement: Driving-while-intoxicated offenses pose special challenges.
+- DWI / DUI Expungement: Driving-while-intoxicated offenses pose special challenges.
 Our role as a seasoned expungement attorney is to evaluate whether your DWI/DUI conviction falls within the allowable relief framework and to aggressively pursue a favorable outcome.

 No matter the severity of your case, an order from the court can result in a cleaner arrest record or an expunged record that is shielded from public access, limiting its impact on your future.

-Expungement Services in Louisiana
+Expungement Eligibility in Louisiana

 Misdemeanor Expungements

 Louisiana criminal procedure allows for certain convictions to be expunged.
 Not every criminal conviction can be expunged–some are excluded, and some may be ineligible due to the conduct of the defendant or other circumstances.
-But, many misdemeanor convictions are eligible for expungement.
+However, many misdemeanor convictions are eligible for expungement.
 There are two main routes for the expungement of criminal records in Louisiana.

 First, if you enter into a deferred prosecution agreement as part of your criminal case and you successfully complete the requirements set by the court, then the court can set aside and dismiss your conviction.
 Convictions dismissed following deferred prosecution can be expunged.